 - Landfills are lined on the bottom and sides with thick layers of plastic and clay.
 As garbage is dumped, it is covered with layers of soil, foam, plastic or crushed glass to prevent litter and water, soil and air pollution.
-This also prevents trash from breaking down by minimizing oxygen and moisture levels inside. - Leachate is a fluid that is formed in landfills when moisture from rain mixes with chemicals or constituents from the waste.
-This contaminated liquid trickles down to the bottom where it is pumped out and treated.15 If the plastic liner should fail or be punctured, the leachate could leak into the soil and underground water system, creating a health risk. - When tiny bacteria break down food, paper, clothing, wood, yard waste or pet waste, gasses are produced and escape into the air.
-Most of this gas is methane, a greenhouse gas that is 80 times more potent than carbon dioxide.16 Landfills are the third largest source of man-made greenhouse gas emissions. - Reduce the amount of waste going to the landfill by reducing the amount of waste produced, reusing items more than once, recycling and to rethink by finding environmentally friendly alternatives.
+This also prevents trash from breaking down by minimizing oxygen and moisture levels inside. - Leachate is formed when rain water filters through wastes placed in a landfill.
+When this liquid comes in contact with buried wastes, it leaches, or draws out, chemicals or constituents from those wastes.15 This contaminated liquid trickles down to the bottom.
+If the plastic liner should fail or be punctured, the leachate could leak into the soil and underground water system, creating a health risk. - When tiny bacteria break down food, paper, clothing, wood, yard waste or pet waste, gasses are produced and escape into the air.
+Most of this gas is methane.
+Methane is a potent greenhouse gas that has more than 80 times the warming power of carbon dioxide.16 Landfills are the third largest source of man-made greenhouse gas emissions. - Reduce the amount of waste going to the landfill by reducing the amount of waste produced, reusing items more than once, recycling and to rethink by finding environmentally friendly alternatives.
 Also, bringing items to household hazardous waste or electronic waste collection events can help reduce waste going into landfills.